 - Protocol TCP

 - The local IPv4 address of the computer running the Listener Service.
-See Port Forwarding.
+See Listener Port Forwarding.

 - Set your Update Server name to match the name of the computer on which the Listener Service is installed.
 To change the Update Server name, go to Setup, Miscellaneous.
 If this step is not completed, updating Open Dental may cause issues with the Listener Service.

 - For Mobile Web: Contact Open Dental to enable the mobile web service, then set up the URL.
-See Mobile Web Setup.
+See Mobile Web.

 - For Patient Portal: Set up the Hosted URL, Patient Facing URL, and the notification email for Secure Web Mail.
-See Setting up the Patient Portal.
+See Patient Portal.